WTAE stopped by and shared some highlights from the 2025 Thanksgiving Eve Dinner on their newscast.

 Q: What happens to extra food?

-A: We have already reached out to area nonprofits If there is extra food, we have a plan to donate any leftovers.
+A: We have already reached out to area nonprofits.
+If there is extra food, we plan to donate any leftovers.
+If you know of an organization that would like some leftovers, please let us know!
+Email friends@albrightpgh.com

 Q: Can I bring my children to volunteer?